acmsigsoft/EmpiricalStandards/docs/EngineeringResearch.md

     realistic systems, stronger theoretical guarantees, or other aspects of improvement.
 Proposed artifacts should outperform existing artifacts on *some* dimension(s).
+-   The paper does not explicitly define research question(s), if the paper instead defines an addressed problem.
+In that case, the implicit research question is how the problem can be addressed.
 -   The contribution is not technically complicated.
 What matters is that it works.
 Unnecessary complexity is undesirable.